-DYSPORT is indicated for the treatment of lower limb spasticity in pediatric patients 2 years of age and older.
+DYSPORT is indicated for the treatment of spasticity in patients 2 years of age and older.

-DOSAGE AND ADMINISTRATION
+2 DOSAGE AND ADMINISTRATION

-Instructions for Safe Use
+2.1 Instructions for Safe Use

-The potency units of DYSPORT are specific to the preparation and assay method utilized.
-They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products assessed with any other specific assay method [see Description (11)].
+The potency units of DYSPORT are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products assessed with any other specific assay method [see Warnings and Precautions (5.2) and Description (11)].
 Reconstituted DYSPORT is intended for intramuscular injection only.